ahadali153/findandseek/journals/artemis_liu.md

 ## June 27th, 2023

-Defined models and their datafield to better organize and have clear visual on our objectives once we create the individual models/classes.
+Defined models and their data-field to better organize and have clear visual on our objectives once we create the individual models/classes.

 ## June 28th, 2023

+Discussion on who are going to be working on what in our group.
+Eli will be working on API while the rest of us will be working on authentication as well as the queries/routers directory.

 ## June 29th, 2023